Mount Vernon Counseling Center Team of Professionals

 Child and Adolescent and Adult Therapist

 Monique Deely is a licensed clinical social worker and has 18 years of experience in the field of psychiatry and psychology.
 She has worked with children, adolescents and their families in outpatient behavioral health, residential treatment and hospice care.
 She has also provided help for adults who need couples therapy and hospice care.
-Monique is honored to have patients trust her and to be able to help patients in difficult points in their lives is a privilege that has shaped her and her practice.
+Monique is honored to have patients trust her.
+To be able to help patients in difficult points in their lives is a privilege that has shaped her and her practice.

 Monique earned her undergraduate degree in Psychology and graduate degree in Social Work from the University of Georgia.
-She started her clinical work during the last year of her Master’s program in my practicum working in a residential treatment center with children and adolescents.
-Monique was was able to get valuable experience working at this treatment center.
+She started her clinical work during the last year of her Master’s program in her practicum working in a residential treatment center with children and adolescents.
+Monique was able to get valuable experience working at this treatment center.
 It was during this time working with children, adolescents, and families that she honed diagnostic and therapeutic skills.

 Working in a hospice and in a hematology/oncology practice were some of the most rewarding years for Monique.
 She was able to work with many people addressing end of life issues, chronic illness, chronic pain, and grief.
 This taught her the special value of resilience and how to stay strong when dealing with life challenges.
 Monique has worked with military families in the Washington, D.C. area for the last 10 years.
 All of her experience has made her comfortable and highly skilled in working with patients of all ages and backgrounds.